puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_parameters.md

 Your new page should now be available at `<VM'S IP>/hola.html`!

+Before moving on, it's important to note that there's a limitation here.
+Puppet classes are *singleton* which means that a class can only be applied once on a given node.
+In this case, you would only be able to configure each webserver to have a single parameter-specified language page in addition to the two hard coded pages.
+If you want to repeat the same resource or set of resources multiple times on the *same* node, you can use something called a *defined resource type*, which we will cover in a later quest.

 ## Review

 In this quest you've learned how to take your Puppet manifests to the next level